danielstocks/webcloud/pages/blog/2020-02-02-personal-website-2020-tech-stack.md

 The only recent development and addition to this area is the innovation of [MDX](https://mdxjs.com/).
 I've been a heavy MDX user at work during the past year.
 Turns out it's a great way to write technical documentation as it allows you to embed JSX into your Markdown.

 Slightly related to recent rise of "static site" popularisation, 2019 also turned out to be a good year for the so called [Headless CMS](https://www.smashingmagazine.com/2018/11/structured-content-done-right/) solutions.
-This make me happy, as a Front-End developer I've been fighting proprietary black box legacy CMS's for most of my working career.
+This make me happy, as a Front-End developer I've been fighting proprietary black box legacy CMSs for most of my working career.

 [![Serverless Server side Rendering](/serverless-ssr.jpg "Serverless Server Side Rendering As a Service - SSSRaaS.
 It's a joke... or is it?")](https://twitter.com/KrijnHoetmer/status/1071010569438838786)